 For a simple element, dfdl:lengthUnits 'characters' may only be used for textual elements, it is a schema definition error otherwise.

-ome DFDL implementations may support character set encodings where the characters are not a multiple of 8-bits wide.
+Some DFDL implementations may support character set encodings where the characters are not a multiple of 8-bits wide.
 Encodings which are 5, 6, 7, and 9 bits wide are rare, but do exist, so the overall length of the content region may not be a multiple of 8-bits wide.

 Length of Simple Elements with Textual Representation